muratkeremozcan/prod-ready-serverless/notes.md

 advantage of traffic management provided by services like AWS Route53 or any third-party DNS service to manage routing based on various policies such as geolocation or latency.

+What to do:

+The instructions provided are quite comprehensive but can be overwhelming because they are quite nested.
+To help you better understand the process, I've simplified it into more manageable steps.

 Here's the high-level process: